-A fogbow is much like a rainbow, made from the same configuration of sunlight and moisture, but caused by the small droplets inside a fog or cloud rather than larger raindrops.
-Just as with rainbows, fogbows are seen in the direction opposite the sun.
-Look for one in a thin fog, when the sun is bright.
+A fogbow is much like a rainbow, made from the same configuration of sunlight and moisture.
+That is, you see a fogbow in the direction opposite the sun.
+But fogbows are caused by the small droplets inside a fog or cloud rather than the larger raindrops that caused rainbows.
+Look for fogbows in a thin fog, when the sun is bright.
 You might see one when the sun breaks through a fog.
 Or watch over the ocean.
 Because of the small size of water droplets in fog, a fogbow might have only very weak colors, or no color at all.
 Colorless fogbows are sometimes called white rainbows.

 Jim Grant in San Diego posted the image above on our Facebook page on October 15, 2012.
 He wrote: